Best Backpacking Sleeping Bag Under $100

 The material is lightweight and weighs about 3lbs.
 Because it comes with a compression bag, it’s easy and practical to pack.
 It’s also water resistant, which is ideal for wet weather conditions.

-- Comfortable space - It doesn’t feel confining despite the shape, so it can be used for warmer temperatures.
+- It doesn’t feel confining despite the shape, so it can be

 We’ve chosen another mummy-type sleeping bag, and this one performs best at 38 °F to 42 °F. It has a full-length zipper and drawstring hood for added warmth.
 The exterior material is water-repellent, and the inside is quick drying.